 Mahmood Fershichian is an Iranian miniature artist that changed the topic of the miniature painting from mere illustrations to long poems that tell us the stories of magic and beauty.
 I Used this topic for this museum of modern art coffee book cover.
 I wanted to explore the particles hidden in the plain site of those paintings, the particles of color variations, movements, interaction, and significance.
 I studied Fershichian’s works and found this fascination in every corner of the frame.
 I wanted through this project to highlight a single moment in his various paintings, this execution took multiple techniques.

 Pressurized Freedom Poster

 I decided to have some response to the time that I live through in my legacy.
 I made this humble piece to reflect back on the Arab spring Era and to add some design to it in my mind.
-Such like the Avant Garde movement in Europe, I believe in the fact that such movement should be historized through pieces of design especially with the tools being in your disposal.
+Such as the Avant-Garde movement in Europe, I believe in the fact that such movement should be historized through pieces of design especially with the tools being at your disposal.

 Al Nawab Poster

-Modafar Al Nawab , one of the most featured Iraqi-Arab Poets who wrote the best of Poetry verses in the second half of the 20th century and the early 21st century.
-His Poetry reflects out what goes in the mind of every middle-eastern citizen despite their religions, political views or countries. ٍSome critiques was calling him “The vulgarity Poet” because of him using curses words to describe the political status in the region, but he was successful since he touched every heart that speaks arabic around the globe.
+Modafar Al Nawab, one of the most featured Iraqi-Arab Poets who wrote the best of Poetry verses in the second half of the 20th century and the early 21st century.
+His Poetry reflects out what goes in the mind of every middle-eastern citizen despite their religions, political views or countries. ٍSome critiques were calling him “The vulgarity Poet” because of him using curses words to describe the political status in the region, but he was successful since he touched every heart that speaks Arabic around the globe.

 D. Heritage Magazine